nicklockwood/iCarousel/README.md

 	- (void)removeItemAtIndex:(NSUInteger)index animated:(BOOL)animated;

 This removes an item from the carousel.
 The remaining items will slide across to fill the gap.
-Note that the data source is not updated when this method is called, so a subsequent call to reloadData will restore the removed item.
+Note that the data source is not automatically updated when this method is called, so a subsequent call to reloadData will restore the removed item.

 	- (void)insertItemAtIndex:(NSUInteger)index animated:(BOOL)animated;